Benefits of Indoor Cycling

 Increases Leg Strength

-Cycling utilizes the body’s largest muscle groups: glutes, quadriceps and hamstrings.
-By participating in a cycling class, you are able to target the aforementioned muscle groups and improve blood flow to each.
+Cycling utilizes the body's largest muscle groups: glutes, quadriceps (the thighs) and hamstrings.
+By riding a stationary bike, you are able to target the aforementioned muscle groups and improve blood flow to each.
 In addition, indoor cycling helps tone your calf muscles and strengthens your tendons, which improves overall leg strength.
+Indoor cycling should be done with additional strength work if your goal is to get stronger or get larger muscles.
+Cycling should be considered a cardio workout - to build significant strength, head to the weight room.

 Aids Cardiovascular System